BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameter**

-Â  - String text is String data to be sent.
+  - String text is String data to be sent.

 **Return value**